titanicsend/LXStudio-TE/resources/docs/CommonControls.md

 Wow1		double getWow1()	TEControlTag.WOW1
 Wow2		double getWow2()	TEControlTag.WOW2
-WowTrigger      boolean getWowTrigger() TEControlTag.WOWTRIGGER
+WowTrigger      boolean getWowTrigger() TEControlTag.WOWTRIGGER Angle           double getStaticRotationAngle() TEControlTag.ANGLE
 ```

 ### Default Ranges and Values
-Controls are initialized to unit ranges - either 0.0 to 1.0, or -1.0 to 1.0, with default initial values
+Most controls are initialized to unit ranges - either 0.0 to 1.0, or -1.0 to 1.0, with default initial values
 appropriate for the control.
+Exceptions are:

+- Speed - interacts with engine bpm.
+It has a default range of -4.0 to 4.0 (16th notes at current tempo),
+and is initialized to 0.5 (synced to half notes at the current tempo.)
+Speed and Spin controls both use this
+tempo syncing mechanism and are described in their own section below.
+- Size - controls zoom, has a range of 0.0 to 5.0 and is initialized to 1.0
+- Angle - static rotational angle.
+The UI range is -180 to 180 degrees, all APIs use the same angles, but in radians.

 (The Size control has a range of 0.0 to 5.0, and is initialized to 1.0)

 ### Helper functions in TECommonControls
 From a TEPerformancePattern derived class, you can access the 'controls' object, which lets you